Study of $\chi_{b1,2}(2P) \to \omega \Upsilon(1S)$ transitions in $\Upsilon(3S) \to \gamma \chi_{b1,2}(2P)$ decays at BaBar: Data analysis

 To measure the \chibone and \chibtwo fractional contributions in the selected data, described by the $m_{rec}(\gamma_s)$ variable, the method of Channel Likelihood~\cite{Condon:1974rh} is used.
 An unbinned maximum likelihood fit to the data is performed, using an iterative procedure.
 The convergence criterion is defined by the difference in the fractions between the last two iterations and can be set to an arbitrary value (typically $10^{-5}$ after about 25 iterations).
 The total pdf (\calL) is described by

 where $c_1$ and $c_2$ are the fractional contributions for \chibone and \chibtwo.
 The symbol $ps$ indicates the residual contribution (in this case the background), normalized as $ps = (1 - c_1 - c_2)\cdot b$ with the factor $b$ fixed to a constant value ($b=1$).
 The symbols $f(\chibone)$ and $f(\chibtwo)$ indicate the functional lineshapes describing the \chibone and \chibtwo contributions, integrated over the $m_{rec}(\gamma_s)$ fit range.
 The method assigns, after the fit, weights $w(\chibone)$, $w(\chibtwo)$, and $w(ps)$ to each event for it to belong to the different components included in the definition of the pdf function.
+Examples of the use of the channel likelihood method can be found in Refs.~\cite{JETSET:1998akg,BaBar:2003cdx}.

 The \chibtot functional lineshapes are described by the Breit-Wigner functions ({\it BW})